 Anyone who’s ever stood in the garden tools aisle of a home improvement store knows the feeling: so many choices.
 Which ones do you really need?
 How do you choose the right style or size?
 How much is too much to pay?
 Maybe you should just give up, go home, and watch some more HGTV, right?
 Relax, we’ve got you covered with an essential garden tools list.
 When it comes down to it, most gardeners really only have a few tools they use on a regular basis.
 They’re the garden tools that live at the front of the shed, where they see an almost daily workout.
 These are the 10 tools we’ve rounded up here, the ones every gardener should keep on hand and well-maintained.
 We’ve also got tips for making the right selections for each of these garden tools, and keeping them in good shape year after year.

-Call it a shovel or a spade – it’s the #1 tool in every gardener’s arsenal.
+Call it a shovel or a spade – it’s the No. 1 need on every garden tool list.
 “Spade” is generally used to refer to a flat-edged tool used mainly for cutting and digging.
 “Shovels” are a little more versatile, with a rounded edge that’s often still plenty sharp for cutting through sod, but also able to scoop and move soil and mulch.

 Look For: Choose a shovel with a handle length that’s convenient for your height.
 The top edge of the shovel should have a flat ledge, so you can comfortably step on it with your foot for more digging power.
 Look for thick-gauge stainless steel blades that won’t bend or rust.